 Economy

-Substantial financial support for the EU’s green and digital transition agenda has given renewed impetus to digitisation, liberalisation and green investments, while new incentives continue to be launched to attract a broad array of quality foreign investment.
+Looking to the future, implementing the EU’s green and digital transition agenda is giving renewed impetus to digitisation, liberalisation, and green investments.
 This fresh focus is set to raise the economy’s competitiveness further and leverage the eurozone economy’s highly educated population.

 Key Sectors

-The Cyprus economy is dominated by services, which accounted for 84.4% of gross value added in 2022, while industry accounted for 8.3%, construction 5.4% and agriculture, forestry and fishing 1.8%.
+The Cyprus economy is dominated by services, which accounted for 86.2% of gross value added in 2024, while industry accounted for 6.9%, construction 5.5% and agriculture, forestry and fishing 1.3%.
 Over the past two decades the economy has diversified.
-While tourism remains one of the most significant sectors – especially because of its wider impact on retail, transport, construction and employment – its value-added contribution, when narrowly defined as accommodation and food services, has now been overtaken by professional services, communications, financial services and real estate.
+While tourism remains one of the most significant sectors – especially because of its wider impact on retail, transport, construction and especially employment – its value-added contribution, when narrowly defined as accommodation and food services, is smaller today than communications, wholesale and retail trade, real estate, financial services, public administration and professional services.
+The information and communications sector is now the largest sector, having risen on average by an astonishing 17.7% per year in 2015-24, with big US companies including multinationals based in Ireland being the key markets.

 Challenges and Opportunities